reflectoring/reflectoring.github.io/content/blog/2022/2022-03-10-getting-started-with-spring-webflux.md

 }
 ```

-We are initially using the Lombok annotations to define Getters, Setters, `toString()`, `equalsAndHashCode()` methods and constructors to reduce boilerplate implementations.
+We are initially using the Lombok annotations to define Getters, Setters, `toString()`, `equalsAndHashCode()` methods, and constructors to reduce boilerplate implementations.
 We have also used `@Document` to mark it as a MongoDB entity.

-#### Persistence Layer - Defining Repositories
+### Persistence Layer - Defining Repositories

-Next we will define our Repository layer using the `ReactiveMongoRepository` interface.
+Next, we will define our Repository layer using the `ReactiveMongoRepository` interface.

 ```java
 @Repository